ralrom/tl2-calculator/README.md

 ### Functional ###
 - URL is now compressed. **Previous share links will not work**
-- Images have been compressed (73% reduction).
-Certain skill icons are pixelated now but the page loads MUCH faster for new visitors..
+- Skill Descriptions have been added
 - Share Link section has been changed to show the full link without scrolling
 - URL is now updated as skill point are spent; work is no longer lost on page refresh.
 (Only on supported browsers IE10+)

 ### Visual ###
+- Images have been compressed (73% reduction).
+Certain skill icons are pixelated now but the page loads MUCH faster for new visitors..
 - Skill Plus/Minus/Clear buttons have been rearranged
 - Each Skill Tree now has a different color
 - Skill bars now match the color of the Skill Tree